Europe becoming arms powerhouse despite increased imports, says SIPRI

 None of these changes in spending and perception is yet reflected in SIPRI’s numbers.

-“What we are witnessing now are new orders being placed for European weapons systems, prominently Aristide air defence systems from Germany, or Cesar howitzers from France, where you can tell that this kind of support through the European Union does play a role in promoting within-EU procurement,” said Djokic.
+“What we are witnessing now are new orders being placed for European weapons systems, prominently IRIS-T air defence systems from Germany, or Cesar howitzers from France, where you can tell that this kind of support through the European Union does play a role in promoting within-EU procurement,” said Djokic.